Multi-soliton solutions of the two-dimensional matrix Davey-Stewartson equation: General strategy

-We are going to solve the DSS~(\ref{dss}) under condition of reality $u=v^*$.
-Here we describe how the discrete transformation is used for that.
-General idea is the following.
-At first we take some obvious solution of the DSS~(\ref{dss}).
-It may be not a solution of the problem (reality condition may be not satisfied).
-Then, by means of the discrete transformation~(\ref{ds}), we get from that initial, obvious solution a solution which is satisfy to the condition of reality.
+Our goal is to solve the Davey--Stewartson equation~(\ref{dse}), or, equivalently, the Davey--Stewartson system~(\ref{dss}) under the condition of reality $u=v^\dagger$.
+Here, we describe how the discrete transformation is used for that.
+The general idea is as follows.
+Start with an obvious solution of the Davey-Stewartson system.
+This typically does not satisfy the reality condition and, therefore, is not a solution of the Davey-Stewartson equation.
+However, by repeatedly applying the discrete transformation~(\ref{ds}) to this initial, obvious solution, we generate a solution which does satisfy this condition and, therefore, is a solution of the Davey-Stewartson equation.

-For $u_0=0$ the first equation of the system (\ref{dss}) is satisfied identialy, the second one gives \beg -i{v_0}_t+ {v_0}_{xx}+{v_0}_{yy}+V_1(t,x) v_0+v_0 V_2(t,y)=0\lb{reduced} \en where $V_1,V_2$ are arbitrary $s\times s$ matrix functions of their arguments (these terms arise from the undefined inte\-grals $\int dx (uv)_y$, $\int dy (uv)_x$ in the sys\-tem (\ref{dss})).
-Obviously, condition of reality is not satisfied for this solution.
-But after enough times discrete transformations (\ref{ds}) it is possible to come to the solution for which it is satisfied.
-To clarify this, let us consider some solution $u,v$ for which condition of reality is satisfied, $u=v^*$.
-Denoting $u_1,v_1$ and $u_{-1},v_{-1}$ the results of direct~(\ref{ds}) and inverse~(\ref{is}) substitutions respectively, it can be easily proved that $u_{-1}={v_1}^*$ and $v_{-1}=u_1^*$.
-On the $m$-th step, we have: $u_{-m}={v_m}^*$ and $v_{-m}=u_m^*$, where index $m\quad (-m)$ correspond to the result of the m-times direct (inverse) transformation.
-And vice versa one can prove that if we begin from solution $u_0=0, v_0$ and after 2m--times discrete transformation receive $u_{2m}=v^*_0, v_{2m}=0$, the solution in the middle of the chain automatically satisfy the reality condition, $u_{m+1}=v_{m+1}^*$.
+For $u_0=0$ the first equation of the system (\ref{dss}) is satisfied identically and the second one gives \beg -i{v_0}_t+ {v_0}_{xx}+{v_0}_{yy}+V_1(t,x) v_0+v_0 V_2(t,y)=0, \lb{reduced} \en where $V_1$ and $V_2$ are arbitrary $s\times s$ matrix functions of their arguments [these terms arise from the indefinite integrals $\int dx (uv)_y$, $\int dy (uv)_x$ in the system~(\ref{dss})].
+Obviously, the condition of reality does not hold for this solution.
+But after applying the transformation~(\ref{ds}) a sufficient number of times, it is possible to arrive at a solution which satisfies it.